History of the Royal Navy (after 1707): End of the war, and loss of naval supremacy

-Cold War era, 1945-1991
+Cold War era, 1945–1991

 After the Second World War, the decline of the British Empire and the economic hardships in Britain forced the reduction in the size and capability of the Royal Navy.
-All of the pre-war ships (except for the Town-class light cruisers) were quickly retired and most sold for scrapping over the years 1945–48, and only the best condition ships (the four surviving KG-V class battleships, carriers, cruisers, and some destroyers) were retained and refitted for service.
+All of the pre-war ships (except for the Town-class light cruisers) were quickly retired and most sold for scrapping over the years 1945–48, and only the best condition ships (the four surviving King George V-class battleships, carriers, cruisers, and some destroyers) were retained and refitted for service.
 The increasingly powerful United States Navy took on the former role of the Royal Navy as global naval power and police force of the sea.
 The combination of the threat of the Soviet Union, and Britain's commitments throughout the world, created a new role for the Navy.
 Governments since the Second World War have had to balance commitments with increasing budgetary pressures, partly due to the increasing cost of weapons systems, what historian Paul Kennedy called the Upward Spiral.